-Khadjou attracted immediate attention when she put her talent on display off the California coast, and it wasn’t always positive.
-The negative remarks and blatant bullying in the water came on a daily basis, Harper says.
+Khadjou attracted immediate attention surfing waves off the California coast, and it wasn’t always positive.
+Negative remarks and bullying came on a daily basis, Harper says.

 “I’d take her to different locations where grown men are screaming at her or cutting her off, or older men are yelling at us about being there even though it’s a public beach.
-That was 2019 and it was happening in the same area where I had to deal with it in 1987.”
+That was 2019—it was happening in the same place I dealt with it in 1987.”

-Other curious beach goers were compelled to join in—a few at a time at first, then by the dozens.
-The influx of participants swelled the membership of Black Girls Surf exponentially beyond what Harper ever fathomed.
+Other curious beach goers were compelled to join in—a few at a time at first, then dozens.
+The influx of participants swelled the membership of Black Girls Surf beyond what Harper ever fathomed.

-After starting with only two members—KK and Khadjou—Black Girls Surf now boasts nine camps, each of which are overflowing with so many membership requests that the club is struggling to fill instructor positions.
+After launching with only two members—KK and Khadjou—Black Girls Surf now boasts nine camps, each of which are overflowing with so many membership requests that the club is struggling to fill instructor positions.

-Harper, meanwhile, traveled in January to the camp in Senegal, where she’s been forced to remain due to travel restrictions implemented in the wake of the COVID-19 outbreak.
-But that’s been a blessing, she says.
+Harper, meanwhile, traveled in January 2020 to the camp in Senegal, where she was forced to remain for 17 months due to travel restrictions implemented in the wake of the COVID-19 outbreak.
+But was been a blessing in disguise, she says.